sui-foundation/sips/sips/sip-template.md

 ## Rationale

-We decide to leverage the existing key management in wallet for the encryption key to minimize the overhead for user to keep track of a proliferation of keys for different purpose.
-This standard aims to optimize for portability and easy to use.
+We decide to leverage the existing key management in wallet for the encryption key to minimize the overhead for user to keep track of a proliferation of keys for different purposes.
+This standard aims to optimize for portability and ease of use.
 The user can import and export the same master private key or mnemonics, and arrive at the same encryption key across different wallets.

-In the case of where a non-custodial private key is not available, we design the standard to minimize user overhead with key management.
-For the applications that requires encryption, a centralized server ran by the application can store the master private key securely and hand out encryption keys per user.
+In case a non-custodial private key is not available, we design the standard to minimize user overhead with key management.
+For the applications that require encryption, a centralized server ran by the application can store the master private key securely and hand out encryption keys per user.

 ## Backwards Compatibility